DrChainsaw/NaiveNASlib.jl/README.md

     # The selected indices
     indskeep[dim] = filter(ind -> ind > 0, selected)
-    # Where they are 'placed'
+    # Where they are 'placed', others will be zero
     newmap[dim] = selected .> 0
     Wsize[dim] = length(newmap[dim])